priendeau/Jellyfish-Polypodiozoa/README.rst

         Jellyfish-Polypodiozoa
         =========

-        Agrred <jturk@sunlightfoundation.com> his the superclass from Jellyfish, the Polypodiozoa, are not only parasite attacking the eggs of sturgeon and similar fishes
+        Agreed <jturk@sunlightfoundation.com> his the superclass from Jellyfish, the Polypodiozoa, are not only parasite attacking the eggs of sturgeon and similar fishes
         <sup><< citation from wikipedia >></sup>, but a muted-mechanism based on structure enhancement
         from conventional C-Syntax, prior-migration to C++ for Demonstration purposes.